 A Clinical Decision Tool (or CDT) is a document whose purpose is to guide the assessment, diagnosis or treatment of a client specific clinical problem.
 Clinical Decision Tools are developed in collaboration with other authorized health care providers who have the authority to order laboratory or diagnostic screening tests and to prescribe medications or treatments.

-The intent of this practice direction is to define the expectations for Registered Psychiatric Nurses (RPNs) who are providing telepractice services to clients in other locations outside their own practice setting.
-Telepractice is the use of telecommunications technology to deliver health care services at a distance that are located outside of the setting in which they practice.
+The intent of this practice direction is to define the expectations for Registered Psychiatric Nurses (RPNs) who are providing virtual services to clients in other locations outside their own practice setting.
+Virtual practice is the use of technology to deliver health care services at a distance that are located outside of the setting in which they practice.

 The purpose of this tri-nursing college document is to help nurses and their employers understand nurses’ professional and legal responsibilities related to the duty to provide care.
 This document is also intended to describe factors that contribute to, and impact on a nurse’s ability to meet their duty to provide care.